HEMANGANI/Occupancy-Based-Smart-Classroom/README.md

 # Occupancy-based-smart-classroom

 ## Deep learning based occupants counter
-We implement a method to count the number of occupants in room, from the given video feed of the room.
+We implement a method to count the number of occupants in the room from the given video feed of the room.
 We use a YOLOv3 model as our backbone.
-The model detects humans in the room and we count the number of predictions in each frame to give out the final count.
+The model detects humans in the room, and we count the number of predictions in each frame to give out the final count.

 ## Running locally
 * Download pretrained YOLOv3 weights and it's config files from the below link.